hagenderouen/task-manager-api/README.md

 # Task Manager API

 A [REST](https://en.wikipedia.org/wiki/Representational_state_transfer) based API to manage tasks or to-do lists.
 Create tasks and track which ones are completed.
 Built with [Node](https://nodejs.org/en/) and a [mongoDB](https://www.mongodb.com/) back-end.

 The API returns JSON-encoded responses and uses standard HTTP response codes, authentication, and verbs.

+**DO NOT USE IN PRODUCTION**

+This was built for learning purposes only.
 The current version of the API lives at `https://hagen-task-manager.herokuapp.com`.

 ## Quick Start